elliotgunn/elliotgunn.github.io/about.md

 I am a data scientist with a particular interest in research design, causality, and statistical programming.
 I'm an LSE drop-out, [Lambda School](https://lambdaschool.com/) drop-in.
 I’m most passionate about analytical work that is socially impactful and encourages interdisciplinary ways of thinking and working.
 My specialities include machine learning, analytics, econometrics (causal analysis), Python, SQL, Stata, LaTeX and R.

 I have a background in economics, econometrics, and research methodologies.
-I previously worked in research where I managed datasets, designed and published quantitative studies in global health.
-Some of the projects I was involved have been published: The Lancet ([global health funding in Canada](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2818%2930322-2/fulltext)); British Medical Journal ([FCTC & cigarette consumption](https://www.bmj.com/content/365/bmj.l2231)); Global Challenges ([overview of systematic reviews](https://onlinelibrary.wiley.com/doi/full/10.1002/gch2.201800019)).
+I previously worked in research where I wrangled datasets, designed and published quantitative studies in global health.
+Some of the projects I was involved have been published: The Lancet ([global health funding in Canada](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2818%2930322-2/fulltext)); British Medical Journal ([FCTC & cigarette consumption](https://www.bmj.com/content/365/bmj.l2231)); Global Challenges ([overview of systematic reviews](https://onlinelibrary.wiley.com/doi/full/10.1002/gch2.201800019)); Canadian Journal of Public Health ([global health research funding in Canada)[https://link.springer.com/article/10.17269/s41997-019-00247-8?wt_mc=Internal.Event.1.SEM.ArticleAuthorOnlineFirst&utm_source=ArticleAuthorOnlineFirst&utm_medium=email&utm_content=AA_en_06082018&ArticleAuthorOnlineFirst_20191107); Canadian Science Policy Centre ([op-ed on AMR](https://sciencepolicy.ca/news/combating-antimicrobial-resistance-role-international-law)).
+I co-presented the findings of the CJPH article to CIHR; the analysis was one of the most important inputs influencing CIHR's new framework for action on global health research.

 I have also worked in foreign affairs and banking industries, where I developed strong problem-solving and and communication skills working directly with clients.
 I am interested in combining these skills with data science technologies to better understand and solve business problems.